 Manufacturing is important to Massachusetts

 Massachusetts manufacturers are world-class companies that are an essential part of the state’s innovation economy.
 Today’s manufacturing is growing and offers outstanding career opportunities in communities throughout the state.
 Major studies by the Massachusetts Institute of Technology and Northeastern University show that advanced manufacturing is vibrant, but cannot continue to compete without the kind of sustained collaboration between industry, academia and government that have been critical to growth in so many of our key industry clusters.
-Today, with the strong support of Governor Patrick and the Legislature, the industry-led Massachusetts Advanced Manufacturing Collaborative is focused on improving the competitive conditions on which our manufacturers can compete and thrive.
+Today, the industry-led Massachusetts Advanced Manufacturing Collaborative is focused on improving the competitive conditions on which our manufacturers can compete and thrive.

 The Massachusetts Advanced Manufacturing Collaborative has launched new initiatives to promote manufacturing and help regions throughout the state improve the ability of manufacturers to find the workers they need to compete, and for people to get the training they need to get started.